-In order to make a share of Class A common stock represent the same percentage economic interest in Artisan Partners Holdings as a common unit of Artisan Partners Holdings, disregarding corporate-level taxes and payments with respect to the tax receivable agreements we entered into in connection with our IPO, we will always hold a number of general partnership units, or GP units, of Artisan Partners Holdings equal to the number of shares of Class A common stock issued and outstanding.
-As the holders of LP units exchange their units for Class A common stock, we will receive a number of GP units equal to the number of shares of our Class A common stock that they receive, and a number of LP units, and shares of our Class B or Class C common stock, as applicable, equal to the number of units so exchanged will be cancelled.
+In order to make a share of Class A common stock represent the same percentage economic interest in Artisan Partners Holdings as a common unit of Artisan Partners Holdings, disregarding corporate-level taxes and payments with respect to the tax receivable agreements we entered into in connection with our IPO, we will always hold a number of GP units equal to the number of shares of Class A common stock issued and outstanding.
+As the holders of common units and preferred units exchange their units for Class A common stock, we will receive a number of GP units of Artisan Partners Holding equal to the number of shares of our Class A common stock that they receive, and a number of common units or preferred units, and shares of our Class B or Class C common stock, applicable, equal to the number of units so exchanged will be cancelled.
 We will retain any preferred units exchanged for shares of convertible preferred stock until the subsequent conversion of such shares into shares of our Class A common stock, although a number of shares of our Class C common stock equal to the number of units so exchanged will be cancelled.
 Upon conversion of shares of convertible preferred stock, we will exchange a number of preferred units we hold for GP units equal to the number of shares of our Class A common stock issued upon conversion.